evergreen-ci/evg-module-manager/emm-docs/content/getting-started/global-options.md

 {{< /hint >}}

 Most actions need to know 2 pieces of information: what evergreen project is being used and where to store module repos.
-There can be provided via command line options or via environment variables.
+These can be provided via command line options or via environment variables.

 By default, modules will be stored in the parent directory (`..`) from where you are running the command and the '`mongodb-mongo-master`' project will be used.